alexqfredrickson/notes/terraform.md

 | nullable    | If `true`, a null value is permitted.    |

 Variables are referenced like "`var.image_id`".
 They may also be interpolated into strings - like `"${var.foo}-bar!"`.

+Variables can be set at the level of the environment as well.
+By convention, they are prefixed with `TF_VAR_[variable]`.

 ### Locals